ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-us.md

 ## Requirements

-- a domain name registered with another registrar
+- A domain name registered, with another registrar.
-- the domain name is more than 60 days old
+- The domain name is more than 60 days old.
-- the domain name has not been transferred or changed owners within the last 60 days
+- The domain name has not been transferred or changed owners within the last 60 days.
-- the domain name status is "OK" or "Transferable"
+- The domain name status is "OK" or "Transferable".
-- the domain name is not expired and has an expiry date that allows to finish the transfer process in time - recommended are more than 60 days
+- The domain name is not expired and has an expiry date that allows to finish the transfer process in time - recommended are more than 60 days.
-- the domain name is unlocked, with a transfer code received or the ability to receive one
+- The domain name is unlocked, with a transfer code received or the ability to receive one.
-- the authority to request a transfer for the domain name
+- You have the authority to request a transfer for the domain name.
-- the domain name owner and/or its administrators must be informed of the transfer request.
+- The domain name owner and/or its administrators must be informed of the transfer request.

 ## Instructions